El salvador Country Commercial Guide

 CAFTA-DR provides preferential treatment for products that meet the CAFTA-DR origin rule.
 The local importer’s responsibility is to claim a preference under CAFTA-DR. The free trade agreement allows the included countries to conduct an Origin Verification Process when there is doubt regarding product origin.
 U.S. exporters and local importers are required to keep documentation proving origin for five years.

-Under CAFTA-DR, more than half of U.S. agricultural exports enter El Salvador duty-free.
-In 2006, El Salvador began a process to eliminate its remaining tariffs on nearly all agricultural products within 15 years (18 years for rice and chicken leg quarters and 20 years for dairy products).
-Tariff rate quotas (TRQs) permit immediate duty-free access for specified quantities during the phase-out tariff period for some agricultural products.
-El Salvador will liberalize trade in white corn, for example, by expanding a TRQ rather than by tariff reductions.
+Under CAFTA-DR, most U.S. agricultural exports enter El Salvador duty-free.
+In 2006, El Salvador began a process to eliminate its remaining tariffs on nearly all agricultural products by 2021.
+Tariffs for rice and chicken leg quarters will be eliminated in 2024, and tariffs for dairy products will be eliminated in 2026.
+Tariff rate quotas (TRQs) permit immediate duty-free access for specified quantities during the phase-out tariff period – which are applicable for some poultry products until 2024 and dairy products until 2026.

 El Salvador Tariffs